drive/aurelia-widgets/README.md

 ### Currency Input
 This will allow all characters to be entered (to more easily not penalise power users using `Home`, `Tab`, etc) but if the input can't be parsed as a number, then the value will be reset and the value will be left as NaN

+### Text Display
+This is intended to be a limited text area, which will then add a tooltip to show the full text.
+It works best when `white-space` is set to `nowrap` on the `.text-display` class.

+#### Known Issues:
+- The Checkboxes don't have their text vertically centered in Firefox.
+This is because flex layout is not supported in buttons in Firefox